jing388/role-specific-pos/README.md

 ---

->[!IMPORTANT]
+## Note:

-This project is designed for educational and offline use.
-Networked deployment or cloud hosting is not required or supported.
+**This project is designed for educational and offline use.
+Networked deployment or cloud hosting is not required or supported.**